Stencyl/stencylpedia/block-reference/sound-images/images.md

 ![resize-image-block](http://static.stencyl.com/pedia2/block-images/6%20-%20Sound%20%20Images/1%20-%20Images/image-resize.png)

 Returns a larger (or smaller) copy of the image.
-Width and Height are given as percentages - 100% means keep it the same.
-200% means double.
-50% means half.
+Width and height are given as percentages - 100% means keep it the same, 200% means double, 50% means half.

 ```
 //Smoothing